You can turn a broken table into an amazing computer desk with just a little wood and paint!

 We installed two plastic cable grommets on the back edge of the desktop so the cables from both the computer and monitor could be funneled down out of sight.

 Greg made a privacy panel to go on the front of the desk, as the desk faced outward into the room.
 I painted the panel red, then mod-podged real and fake travel posters onto it.
-The posters were all of places I’d actually visited
+The posters were all of places I’d actually visited.

 You can just barely see it in the above photo, but I also put a large map in the center of the panel.
-By the way, all 14 of the travel posters and a high resolution image of the map are in my resource library (you can get the password to it by subscribing to my weekly newsletter at the bottom of my blog).
+By the way, all 14 of the travel posters and a high-resolution image of the map (Design #11) are in my resource library (you can get the password to it by subscribing to my weekly newsletter at the bottom of my blog).
 Posters include America, Barcelona, Canada, Japan, London, Mexico, Paris, Rome, San Francisco, plus special ones like Space Mountain, Epcot, Disneyland, Dalaran (WoW), and the Knowne World (SCA).

 I stenciled the words “TRAVEL DESK” above the front panel.
 (I’m a travel writer, after all.)

 Here’s what we changed that broken table into…

 I’ve been using it for two years now and it’s my favorite computer desk ever.
 The keyboard tray that fits BOTH keyboards is a really big deal, as I spend a lot of time at my desk and it’s important I don’t develop health issues from a poorly positioned keyboard.
 And the desk not only holds my computers/monitors, but also gives just enough space for whatever I’m drinking and a book or two, but not so much space that I clutter up my working area.